How to Be A Good Leader? Apply these Top 10 Leadership Qualities To Your Business Today

 As an example of this poignant quote, I often talk about how the way people treat ALL staff gives tell-tale insights into who a person is as a leader.

-Loyalty and trust in teams can truly propel a business mission into world changing opportunities and as a bonus you experience the satisfaction that together as a team or network you are stronger.
+Loyalty and trust in teams can truly propel a business mission into world changing opportunities.
+As a bonus, you experience the satisfaction that together as a team or network you are stronger.

 I have said on many occasions in my business journey that I owe so much of my success to my mentors from my sales career.
 I was fortunate enough that the first role I was offered after graduating from my masters degree was working for two legendary entrepreneurs; Richard Holliday and David Riley who certainly have the qualities of a good leader.